Crime Prevention:

 - Refers the victim to long term counseling or any other available services that may be of aid.

-- Works in conjunction with community domestic violence and rape crisis programs, CPS, Adult Protective Services, and other local agencies to enhance and coordinate the services available to victims.
+- Works in conjunction with community domestic violence and rape crisis programs, CPS, Adult Protective Services, and other local agencies to enhance the services available to victims.

-- Acts as a liaison between the New York State Police and other agencies with the goal of providing the best service to victims.
+- Acts as a liaison between the New York State Police and other service agencies.

-- Acts as a resource for police on the issues and needs of victims.
+- Acts as a resource for Members on the issues and needs of victims.

 Crime Victims Specialists